blackhorsewu/cncweld/README.md

 1. cncweld_description, describes the structure of the CNC mechanism
 2. cncweld_support, provides setups and launch files
 3. keyence_experimental, the laser scanner driver
-4. cncweld_core, privides the core functionalities
+4. cncweld_core, provides the core functionalities

 ### 1. CNCWELD Description

 To control the CNC mechanism, it is necessary to build a model of it.
 ROS uses the Universal Robot Description Format (URDF) to describe robots.
-The CNC mechanism used in this project is a kind of robot, with 3 *prismatic* joints for the X, Y, and Z axes and a *rovolute* joint for the *A* axis.
-In CNC terms, the *A* axis is the rotating axis that rotates about the X axis.
-Therefore the *welding torch* can swing from side to side of a welding groove.
+The CNC mechanism used in this project is a kind of robot, with 3 *prismatic* joints for the X, Y, and Z axes.

+The supplier of the CNC mechanism provided a 3D drawing of the parts in SolidWorks format in [this](SolidWorks-Drawings/FSL80X1000Y500Z200-L.STEP) file.

 |![A picture of RViz showing the CNC mechanism](images/CNC%20Mechanism%20visualized%20in%20RViz%20(20%20May%202022).png) |
 | :--: |